 Pirates arrr In Fife

-Pirates are thought to have been only in the America's or Caribbean but did you know some were Scottish?
+Pirates are thought to have been only in the Americas or the Caribbean but did you know some were Scottish?
 Have you heard of Captain Avery a 17th century pirate from Port Patrick, Glasgow or perhaps Captain William Kidd born in Dundee who was tried and executed for piracy after returning from a voyage to the Indian Ocean?
 Fantasy or fiction you decide.

 Pirates Only ©MDHarding

 *This post contains affiliate links, which means I make a small about of money to keep the blog running.
 You get lots of great information, at no extra cost passed to you.

 After sailing the seven seas and discovering the tales of pirates, I was curious to discover more!
 I never dreamt I would discover Scottish pirates, until one moody day last year in rural coastal Fife.

 We discovered this old graveyard with carved skulls and bones on many of the headstones.
 I was intrigued, to say the least.
 In times gone by these symbols were used to ward off grave robbers and innocent locals of untimely deaths caused by destroying and incurable diseases such as the plague, also known as the black death.

 Many researchers of Templar and Masonic history have pointed out the links between this symbol and the one used by the Knights Templar on their ships.
 If we take into account the fact that the Templars had the world's biggest fleet in the 13th century, and that they were well known for acts that we would call today piracy, then there is no wonder.